MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Human factors affecting the most prevalent threats

 \subsection{Misconfiguration}

-Misconfigurations occur when systems or applications are configured, deployed, or provisioned incorrectly, thus exposing themself to unauthorized access or data breaches.
+Misconfigurations occur when systems or applications are configured, deployed, or provisioned incorrectly, thus exposing the affected systems to unauthorized access or data breaches.
 The problem is rooted in multiple human factors, which are discussed in the following.

 \paragraph{Demographic factors.} According to \cite{mushi2018human}, \textit{education} might undermine systems' security.
 Indeed, the authors found that "academic background was a notable factor associated with network instability".
 This is mainly because employees often lack the necessary qualifications and skills to properly configure the systems; for example, engineers commit fewer misconfigurations than administrators.